dipc-cc/Morphokinetics/README.txt

-This is Morphokinetics software developed at the Donostia International Physics Center
+This is Morphokinetics software developed at the Donostia International Physics Center.
+Morphokinetics is a software to simulate kinetics Monte Carlo (KMC) processes.
+It can simulate  etching, CVD growing and catalysis processes.
+To specify simulation mode "parameters" file must be present in the current working directory (more details in {@link Parser}).

 ==========================================
 ======   COMPILATION           ===========